 Read all the information presented below.
 When ready select the "View Program" tab above.

 To receive credits, participants must review the program materials in their entirety and complete the online post examination and evaluation.
+CME credits require a post examination score of 70% or higher.
 CE credits require a post examination score of 80% or higher.

 System Hardware/Software and Internet Connection Requirements